Nikon D3400 vs Panasonic G85

 It is notable that the G85 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3400 does not provide wifi capability.

-Both the D3400 and the G85 have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the G85 have been discontinued, but can regularly be found used on ebay.
 The D3400 was replaced by the Nikon D3500, while the G85 was followed by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D3400 and G85 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Panasonic G85 Manual.

 So what is the bottom line?
 Is the Nikon D3400 better than the Panasonic G85 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.